Janakoteich/PILOT-Dataset-Collection-of-Multi-communication-Technologies/README.md

 Dataset Guide: The dataset is composed of two main scenarios: Static and Mobile.

 Static:
-Office
-Home
-Restaurent
-University
+Office, Home, Restaurent, University

 Mobile:
-Pedestrian
-Bus
-Car
-Train
-Metro
+Pedestrian, Bus, Car, Train, Metro

 More details regarding each scanned file can be found in the 'Dataset guide' file.